laxertu/eric/docs_markdown/persistence.md

 #### *abstract property* connections_factory *: [ConnectionsFactory](channels.md#eric_sse.connection.ConnectionsFactory)*

+The connections factory that will be injected into concrete channel instances.

 <a id="eric_sse.interfaces.ChannelRepositoryInterface.connections_repository"></a>

 #### *abstract property* connections_repository *: [ConnectionRepositoryInterface](#eric_sse.interfaces.ConnectionRepositoryInterface)*

+Repository to be used to persist connections.

 <a id="eric_sse.interfaces.ChannelRepositoryInterface.load_all"></a>

 #### *abstract* load_all()

+Loads all channels

 * **Return type:**
   *Iterable*[[*AbstractChannel*](channels.md#eric_sse.entities.AbstractChannel)]